A Christ-Centered community …

 ‘... and serve with passion!’

 Through the collaborated efforts of the Associated Student Community (student government at Fox) and SpIL, students are encouraged, recruited and supported in a variety of efforts to come alongside as neighbors to people in need all around us and abroad.
-Students can volunteer locally as “Little Bruin” mentors (to Newberg elementary through high school students), Adopt-a-Grandparent volunteers, through James Project, as well as developing need-meeting friendships with those living homelessly through weekly Urban Services to Portland and Salem.
-Students will be informed about these opportunities in chapel/Shalom and by the ASC offices.
+Students can volunteer locally as “Little Bruin” mentors (to Newberg elementary through high school students), Fox & Friends volunteers where students can volunteer with our local wiser generation, through James Project, as well as developing need-meeting friendships with those living homelessly through weekly Urban Outreach to Portland and Salem.
+Students will be informed about these opportunities in chapel/Shalom.

-We also host four-week trips to various locations partnered with Christian organizations abroad with which we are developing long-term global partnerships (i.e. Peru, Swaziland, Romania, Moldova, etc.).
+We also host four-week trips to various locations partnered with Christian organizations abroad with which we are developing long-term global partnerships.
+Places students have served in the past are Peru, Swaziland, Romania, Moldova, among others.
 Students will have a chance to both learn about these opportunities and submit applications for these trips on campus every October.